mhasanmeet/Git-Cmd-basic/README.md

 ## Branch
 <p>Without content or file branching is not effective.
 That means you have to have file and commited.
 Then the branching will work.
 The default branch name for local git-scm is <b>master</b>.
-But If you want to push your master branch data into <b>GitHub</b> then you need to change local branch name as main.
-You can also GitHub branch name.
-For that you need to go setting option of current repo.
-Then there have branch section, where the branch name can be editable</p>
+But If you want to push your master branch data into <b>GitHub</b> then you need to change local branch name as main.</p>

+<p>You can also rename GitHub branch name.
+For that you need to go setting option of the current repo.
+Then there have branch section, where the branch name can be editable.
+But remember there should have one deafult branch, which bydefault the first one (if you the change the branch name though).</p>

 1. <code>git branch</code>
 <p><code>git branch</code> is a git branch command which check how many branch have in the current directory & currently which branches you have in</p>